AugustinCablant/Bayesian-Statistics/README.md

 ```

 ## Run the Code
+- Set your path at the begining of the two scripts
 - Note that each file takes approximatively 40 mins to run depending on your computing power.
 - Start by executing the script script_far_final.R.
 It contains the code to produce statistics and plots for a mixture of gaussians.
 - Then you can run the script script_close_final.R expect the last 2 lines that should not be ran before analyzing the results produced by the rest of the code because it will make the console unreadable.
 This file contains the code to produce statistics for an other mixture of gaussians that are closer than in the file script_far_final.R.